Perittia obscurepunctella: Biology

 Adults are on wing from April to June.

 The larvae feed on honeysuckle (Lonicera periclymenum), Tatarian honeysuckle (Lonicera tatarica), fly honeysuckle (Lonicera xylosteum) and sometimes common snowberry (Symphoricarpos albus).
 They mine the leaves of their host plant.
-The mine has the form of a brownish, full depth, inflated blotch, usually at the leaf margin, often with a central brown spot.
-Two to three larvae may be found in a single mine.
-Pupation takes place outside of the mine.
 Larvae can be found from June to early August.

 Distribution

 It is found from Sweden and Finland to the Pyrenees and Slovakia and from Ireland to the Baltic region and Poland.